Claims evaluation

 }

-Note: It is important to remember, even though claims are represented within NPL as entity and access, the claims are once again merged during the claims evaluation process.
+It is important to remember, even though claims are represented within NPL as entity and access, the claims are once again merged during the claims evaluation process.
 This has the following effect:

 - Whenever claims evaluation happens, the union of the bound party claims will only be equivalent to or a subset of the union of the calling party claims.